Kat2go/Project_4_Diabetes/README.md

-# Project 4: Determining Correlation Between Type 2 Diabetes and High-rish Health Factors
+# Project 4: Determining Correlation Between Type 2 Diabetes and High-risk Health Factors
 ## Table of Contents
 * [About](#about)
 * [Tools](#tools)